open-wc/open-wc/packages/demoing-storybook/README.md

 # Demo Web Component Card

-A component mend to display small information with additional data on the back.
+A component meant to display small information with additional data on the back.
 // [...] use markdown to format your text

 <Preview withToolbar>